ibz/gan/README.md

 Temperature sensor to be run on a simple Raspberry Pi OS-based machine (usually a Raspberry Pi Zero).

+## Supported sensors

+* **USB-attached DS18B20 sensors**.
+These are nice because they don't require you messing with wires and (some) are waterproof.
+You can find them on eBay.
+The downside is they only measure temperature.
+* [**BME280 Breakout**](https://shop.pimoroni.com/products/bme280-breakout) can measure temperature, humidity and pressure.
+You can buy it directly from Pimoroni.

 ## Usage

 * Use [`gan-gen`](https://github.com/ibz/gan-gen) to generate a minimal OS image you can use to run `gan` on.